See index to all the chapters for Putting Out the Planetary Fire.

 Global warming is inevitable – since it is already well underway.

 The question is how bad will it get?
-There are considerable differences of opinions on this.
+There are considerable differences of opinion on this.

 His remarks came after the UN heard testimony from leading experts, such as naturalist David Attenborough, who called climate change “the biggest threat to security that modern humans have ever faced”.

-A climate study predicts a 125-degree “extreme heat belt” for the Mississippi river basin by 2053.
-Another study by the found that with the present rate of greenhouse gas emissions, by the end of the century areas near the equator will experience two weeks annually when temperatures are so high that it would be too dangerous for anyone to venture outdoors.
+One climate study predicts a 125-degree “extreme heat belt” for the Mississippi river basin by 2053.
+Another study found that with the present rate of greenhouse gas emissions, by the end of the century areas near the equator will experience two weeks annually when temperatures are so high that it would be too dangerous for anyone to venture outdoors.

-While some level of dangerous warming is already baked into the climate system, efforts to limit emissions can still prevent those changes from becoming much worse.
-There are still multiple scenarios open to the planet, ranging from less bad to total catastrophe, which can be pursued.
+While some level of dangerous warming is already baked into the climate system due to the existing level of carbon and other greenhouse gases in the atmosphere, efforts to limit emissions can still prevent those changes from becoming much worse.
+There are still multiple scenarios open to the planet, ranging from less bad to total catastrophe.
 But achieving them will mean reining in the fossil fuel industry and its paid army of lobbyists that corrupt the democratic process.

 After the IPCC released its Sixth Assessment, UN Secretary-General António Guterres stated: “This report must sound a death knell for coal and fossil fuels before they destroy our planet.
 If we combine forces now, we can avert climate catastrophe.
 But, as the report makes clear, there is no time for delay and no room for excuses….
 There must be no new coal plants built after 2021.
 OECD countries must phase out existing coal by 2030, with all others following suit by 2040.
 Countries should also end all new fossil fuel exploration and production, and shift fossil fuel subsidies into renewable energy.
 By 2030, solar and wind capacity should quadruple, and renewable energy investments should triple to maintain a net zero trajectory by mid-century.”

-It is often said that scientists have been warning about climate change for 30 years, yet little has been changed.
+It is often said that scientists have been warning about climate change for 30 years, yet little has changed.
 In 1988, NASA climate scientist James Hansen testified to Congress that the era of climate change had begun.
-Yet the warnings began much earlier.
-The college magazine at RPI, a largely engineering school in Troy NY that I graduated from in the early 70s, was already writing stories half a century ago about the threat of climate change.
+Yet the initial warnings began much earlier.
+The college magazine at RPI, largely an engineering school in Troy NY that I graduated from in the early 70s, was already writing stories half a century ago about the threat of climate change.
 In 1896, Swedish scientist Svante Arrhenius first predicted carbon dioxide levels could substantially alter the surface temperature through the greenhouse effect.
 In 1938, Guy Callendar linked carbon dioxide increases in Earth’s atmosphere to global warming.
+In 1856, American scientist Eunice Foote documented the underlying science of today’s climate change crisis, the extraordinary power of carbon dioxide gas to absorb heat.

 The biggest challenge to surviving climate change is not technology but political and economic concerns.